Home to a prestigious golf club,

 peculiar to the limestone districts of the country where caves and

-underground passages abound.
-Bentham itself is situated amid the magnificent
+Bentham itself is situated amid the

-miles east of Lancaster, and our branch is excellently sited on the main
+Yorkshire, twelve miles east of Lancaster, and our branch is excellently

-street at the top of the hill leading down to the station.
-It has only
+sited on the main street at the top of the hill leading down to the station.

-recently become a full branch, having formerly been sub to Settle.
+branch, having formerly been sub to Settle.
+Nevertheless, as a sub office of

-Nevertheless, as a sub office of the old Craven Bank it has served the needs
+the old Craven Bank it has served the needs of the Bank's customers for over

-of the Bank's customers for over half a century.
-When first we used to visit
+half a century.
+When first we used to visit Bentham the upper floors of the

-Bentham the upper floors of the little building served as offices, but the
+little building served as offices, but the premises have now been re-designed

-premises have now been re-designed and a most attractive little house for the
+and a most attractive little house for the manager and his wife has taken the

-manager and his wife has taken the place of the office.
+place of the office.

 |